-Ok, you’ve made the decision to take an Omega 3 supplement, but which one should you buy?
-Here are six important factors to consider before parting with your money.
+You’ve made the decision to take an omega-3 supplement, but which one should you buy?
+Here are 6 important factors to consider before parting with your money.

 If you want your fish oil supplement to have a real benefit it needs to contain decent amounts of EPA and DHA.
 This isn’t always that easy to find out, as many supplements bury this information in the small print of their labels or websites.

 Don’t be fooled by 1,000mg claims; this is usually the weight of the capsule.
 Trust us, there isn’t a single 1,000mg capsule that contains 1,000mg of EPA and DHA.
 It’s simply not possible.
 A well-known health food shop has a best selling 1,000mg capsule that contains… wait for it…300mg of EPA and DHA combined.